-Discussion Board Assignments: Most weeks you will have a discussion board assignment due on the dated posted on Blackboard.
-Discussion board assignments will be posted either as written discussion board or through the Blackboard Learn App.
-Attendance will be verified through discussion questions and or face to face attendance.
+Discussion Board Assignments: Some weeks you will have a discussion board assignment due by Thursday 0800.
+Discussion board assignments will be posted either as written discussion board or through the Padlet app.

+Attendance will be verified through discussion questions.
 Students will receive specific instructions for each discussion.
-The student will be required to both respond to the assignment in a thoughtful, complete answer and to respond to at least two fellow students' comments (groups are assigned for the responses) See blackboard for class groups.
+The student will be required to both respond to the assignment in a thoughtful, complete answer and to respond to fellow students in their assigned group.
 Both the original response and comments toward fellow students' responses are required for attendance.

-The discussion assignment will be posted earlier in the week and see blackboard schedule for due date.
+The discussion assignment will be posted earlier in the week and will be due Thursday before 0800.